Kapendev/parin/TOUR.md

 ## Understanding the Code

-To begin, open the main file of your project and copy-paste the following code:
+To begin, open the main project file and copy-paste the following code:

 ```d
 import popka;